 Lukáš Majerník, born and raised in Košice, decided to return to his home town and start a zero-waste shop business inspired by a similar store in his previous home after years spent in Dubnica nad Váhom.
 He claims to have converted with hIS family to this type of shopping over time.
 Talking about the aesthetic neatness of food at home after removing a lot of plastic bags, Lukáš told us how all the values changed after the birth of his children: “I look at the future and I consider multiple angles when thinking about my kids.
 It is not just about saving money and financial security, but also providing a place for the next generation and our children to live, and that I mean not among the rubbish.
 I want to be able to say with a full conscience that I have done as much as I could for their future.”
 Masarykova Street is definitely a useful place on the Košice map if you wish to step out a bit further away from the centre and purchase in total peace and alone.
 With a ladle.
 A friend of Lukáš also comments on how entertaining this kind of shopping has become to him and how much flavour the ingredient has.
 He emphasizes that the price of zero-waste groceries is actually cheaper than artificial or canned food from the supermarket.
 Košická Špajza offers a wide range of dried fruit for sale, some of which have been freeze-dried, which is known as the most gentle way of preserving over 90% of the original quality of the fruit.
 Here you‘ll find raspberries, strawberries, chokeberry, peaches, plums, pitahaya but also the-usual-way dried fruits without sulphates such as tropical mango.

-TIP: Taste the combinatorics of different nuts with variations of chocolates or wasabi flavors at an excellent price.
-Recommendation goes for… cashew in milk chocolate.
+TIP: Taste the combinatorics of different nuts with variations of chocolates or wasabi flavours at an excellent price.
+The recommendation goes for… cashew in milk chocolate.

 A lot has been written about Saša Varšová in the media – she was the first founder of the package-free vibe in Košice.
 The Invisible Mag has already released a cool video about her shop in the last year.
 Thanks to her